 Martina Chesonis, Captain, US Air Force Reserve, Director of Communications

-Martina recently separated from active duty after seven years as an Air Force Logistics Officer and has transitioned into the Air Force Reserves.
+Martina separated from active duty after seven years as an Air Force Logistics and Acquisition Officer and has transitioned into the Air Force Reserves.
 Martina received her bachelor’s degree from the University of Colorado in International Relations and her master’s degree from Liberty University in Public Policy.
 Throughout her military career, Martina has been very active as both a trainer and coordinator for sexual assault prevention and response programs at several Air Force installations.
-She is excited to work for such a strong organization and proud to contribute toward positive change for our servicewomen and women veterans.
+She is proud to work for such a strong organization and to contribute toward positive change for our servicewomen and women veterans.

-Ellen Haring, Colonel, US Army Retired, Military Women’s Coalition Administrator
+Ellen Haring, Colonel, US Army Retired, Military Women’s Coalition Administrator, SWAN Research Fellow